 Makela Mims, LMFT | Marriage & Family Therapist

 The COVID-19 Pandemic has had an overwhelming impact on mental health for adults as well as children.
 From the effects of "long COVID," extended isolation, increased anxiety and depression the COVID-19 Pandemic has changed how we see the world, how we see one another, and how we view ourselves.
 In this workshop we will discuss signs of COVID fatigue, the impact of prolonged isolation on children, the strain placed on family units, and strategies to improve emotional and mental well-being for children living in a post-pandemic world.

 Bonus SessionS & Breakouts

 A Neurodevelopmental Look at Trauma & Its Effect on

 Sensory Processing & Behavior

 Trauma has physical effects on the body that often delay typical development and cause dysfunctional coping responses.
 In this breakout we will look at how trauma impacts the brain, development, and sensory processing plus learn strength-based interventions that support neurologic functioning and sensory integration.
 Come along as we explore why going back in development can catapult children forward.

 When teachers and school staff understand the attitudes and behaviors exhibited by students with a trauma history, they can be better prepared to respond compassionately.
-This breakout will explore how to create a trauma-informed classroom culture by creating safe spaces, responding to behaviors appropriately, implementing positive interventions, and collaborating with teachers/parents/support staff.
-Small changes can make a big impact to help students with a trauma history reach their academic and social-emotional goals.
+This breakout will help parents and teachers explore how to create trauma-informed classrooms by communicating student's needs and strengths, setting up safe spaces, responding to behaviors appropriately, and implementing positive interventions.
+Small changes can make a big impact to help kids and teens with a trauma history reach their academic and social-emotional goals.